“Anger will hold you prisoner; forgiveness will set you free.”

 Lies the Victim Believe and the Truth She Needs to Embrace

-The truth is the sole responsibility lies in the lap of the offender.
+The truth is, the sole responsibility lies with the offender.
 He is accountable for his own actions.
 Because she is created in the image of God, the abuse victim is a highly valued person and precious in the sight of her Maker (Psalm 139), and so is the offender.

 When we receive His free gift of forgiveness, we are delivered from the past.
 We can apply godly statements to our lives in the form of biblical self-talk.
 Search the Scriptures.
 The book of Ephesians is a wonderful place to begin uncovering the treasure of who you are in Christ.
 Our book, Marriage with an Attitude, contains a comprehensive listing of biblical "I am" statements with Scripture references.
 Below are a few.

 I am fearfully and wonderfully made (Ps.
 139:14).

 I am loved and valued by God (Jer.
 31:3).